 In the midst of all of that, though, I had to adhere to various unseen parameters.
 I could have my opinions on politics as long as they were politically correct.
 I could have my religion as long as I didn’t disagree with others’ religions.

-Stepping outside these parameters would mean risking alienation, rejection or being seen as hateful.
+Stepping outside these parameters would mean risking alienation and rejection or being seen as hateful.
 I realize now I do the same thing to others.
-People around me are allowed to have their opinions, as long as they don’t betray my core beliefs.
+People around me are allowed to have their opinions about race and politics as long as they don’t betray my core beliefs.

 But I’m learning that we are not our ideas, we are children of God.